entelect/OCELot.GuideLines/README.md

 4. Enable Code Analysis on Build for all code projects

 ## Setting up Automated Builds ##
 Team City is reccomended and documented here, but the concepts can be carried over to other providers.
+There is a CI template that should be used for all new modules..

-There should be a template soon which can be used for new projects.
+**VCS Roots**: One for all the develpment branches & one for master, be sure to exclude gh-pages branch as thisi is used by github to host documentation about your project.

-VCS Roots: One for all the dev branches & one for master, be sure to exclude gh-pages branch as thisi is used by github to host documentation about your project.
+**CI Build steps** - I have included instructions for those that are copying the existing config (Ocelot.ErrorHandling):

-CI Build steps - I have included instructions for those that are copying the existing config (Ocelot.ErrorHandling):
+Images have been provided in the git repository: [https://github.com/entelect/OCELot.GuideLines/tree/master/AutomatedBuilds/Continuous%20Integration](https://github.com/entelect/OCELot.GuideLines/tree/master/AutomatedBuilds/Continuous%20Integration)

 1. Restore Nuget Packages
 	- Set "Path to Solution"